ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

 This model is only a few hundred lines of code, but it took quite a while to get working.
 To be accurate, building Model Six took about a full week of “Sweet god, this is just too complex for an example” hacking.
-We’ve assembled pretty much everything and the kitchen sink into this small application.
+We've assembled pretty much everything and the kitchen sink into this small application.
 We have failover, ephemeral values, subtrees, and so on.
 What surprised me was that the up-front design was pretty accurate.
 Still the details of writing and debugging so many socket flows is quite challenging.

 The reactor-based design removes a lot of the grunt work from the code, and what remains is simpler and easier to understand.
 We reuse the bstar reactor from Chapter 4 - Reliable Request-Reply Patterns.
-The whole server runs as one thread, so there’s no inter-thread weirdness going on–just a structure pointer (self) passed around to all handlers, which can do their thing happily.
+The whole server runs as one thread, so there's no inter-thread weirdness going on–just a structure pointer (self) passed around to all handlers, which can do their thing happily.
 One nice side effect of using reactors is that the code, being less tightly integrated into a poll loop, is much easier to reuse.
 Large chunks of Model Six are taken from Model Five.

 I built it piece by piece, and got each piece working properly before going onto the next one.
 Because there are four or five main socket flows, that meant quite a lot of debugging and testing.
 I debugged just by dumping messages to the console.
-Don’t use classic debuggers to step through ZeroMQ applications; you need to see the message flows to make any sense of what is going on.
+Don't use classic debuggers to step through ZeroMQ applications; you need to see the message flows to make any sense of what is going on.

 For testing, I always try to use Valgrind, which catches memory leaks and invalid memory accesses.
-In C, this is a major concern, as you can’t delegate to a garbage collector.
+In C, this is a major concern, as you can't delegate to a garbage collector.
 Using proper and consistent abstractions like kvmsg and CZMQ helps enormously.

 #### The Clustered Hashmap Protocol

 While the server is pretty much a mashup of the previous model plus the Binary Star pattern, the client is quite a lot more complex.
-But before we get to that, let’s look at the final protocol.
-I’ve written this up as a specification on the ZeroMQ RFC website as the Clustered Hashmap Protocol.
+But before we get to that, let's look at the final protocol.
+I've written this up as a specification on the ZeroMQ RFC website as the Clustered Hashmap Protocol.

 Roughly, there are two ways to design a complex protocol such as this one.
 One way is to separate each flow into its own set of sockets.
 This is the approach we used here.
 The advantage is that each flow is simple and clean.
 The disadvantage is that managing multiple socket flows at once can be quite complex.
 Using a reactor makes it simpler, but still, it makes a lot of moving pieces that have to fit together correctly.

 The second way to make such a protocol is to use a single socket pair for everything.
-In this case, I’d have used ROUTER for the server and DEALER for the clients, and then done everything over that connection.
+In this case, I'd have used ROUTER for the server and DEALER for the clients, and then done everything over that connection.
 It makes for a more complex protocol but at least the complexity is all in one place.
-In Chapter 7 - Advanced Architecture using ZeroMQ we’ll look at an example of a protocol done over a ROUTER-DEALER combination.
+In Chapter 7 - Advanced Architecture using ZeroMQ we'll look at an example of a protocol done over a ROUTER-DEALER combination.

-Let’s take a look at the CHP specification.
+Let's take a look at the CHP specification.
 Note that “SHOULD”, “MUST” and “MAY” are key words we use in protocol specifications to indicate requirement levels.

 ##### Goals